-The road to 50 states was littered with wannabes who couldn't wait to declare themselves—but never quite got to full statehood.
+The road to 50 states was littered with wannabes that couldn't wait to declare themselves—but never quite got to full statehood.
 Here are 12 states that could have been.

-After the Revolutionary War, it became common for states to gift their westernmost lands to the newly-founded (but broke) American government to repackage and sell to westbound pioneers.
+After the Revolutionary War, it became common for states to gift their westernmost lands to the newly founded (but broke) American government to repackage and sell to westbound settlers.
 A conspiracy in North Carolina led to its western lands being sold to high-ranking members of the state government instead, then ceded to the U.S. Government under an agreement that ensured that those officials got a portion of the profits.

 After the plan was discovered, a new government was elected and the deal was nullified, but the damage was already done.
 As a result of the shady land deals, counties in what's now eastern Tennessee proposed the State of Franklin, distancing themselves from North Carolina.
 Unfortunately, Franklin was a mere two votes shy of the 2/3 majority vote needed to become the 14th state.
 Franklin’s government collapsed shortly after and returned to North Carolina’s ownership.